-The clusters after leaving employment are shown in (Figure 3c).
-First, some women return to education (around 16% of the subsequences, left panel).
-Additional visualization with sequence index plots (available from authors) showed that recurrent transitions between employment and education are common in this group.
-Second, almost half of the subsequences (47%) end in being OE over the next five years (middle panel).
-Finally, 37% return to employment after a short period of OE, often within less than one year.
+The clusters after leaving employment are shown in Figure 3(c).
+First, some women return to education (around 16 percent of the subsequences, left panel).
+Additional visualization with sequence index plots (available on request from the authors) showed that recurrent transitions between employment and education are common in this group.
+Second, almost half of the subsequences (47 percent) are shown to be OE over the next five years (middle panel).
+Finally, 37 percent return to employment after a short period of OE, often within less than one year.

-The subsequence clusters identified trajectories of back-and-forth dynamics, such as "Edu-OE-Edu," "OE-Empl-OE" or "Empl-OE-Empl."
-These kinds of dynamics enable us to distinguish between short summer jobs and more stable transitions into employment, and to highlight the volatility of employment trajectories with recurrent moves of 'OE-Empl-OE" or "Empl-OE-Empl."
-In addition, the clusters summarize not only instantaneous transitions, but also "medium-term transitions" between states within a five-year period.
-In contrast to direct instantaneous transitions (i.e. between two states, without an intermediate state in between), we define "medium-term transitions" as subsequences in which the transition to another state occurs after a longer period of time.
+The subsequence clusters identified trajectories of back-and-forth dynamics, such as "Edu-OE-Edu," "OE-Empl-OE," or "Empl-OE-Empl."
+These kinds of dynamics enable us to distinguish between short summer jobs and more stable transitions into employment and highlight the volatility of employment trajectories with recurrent moves of "OE-Empl-OE" or "Empl-OE-Empl."
+In addition, the clusters summarize not only instantaneous transitions but also "medium-term transitions" between states within a five-year period.
+In contrast to direct instantaneous transitions (i.e., between two states, without an intermediate state in between), we define medium-term transitions as subsequences in which the transition to another state occurs after a longer period of time.
 The clusters of "Edu-Empl," "Edu-OE," "OE-Empl," and "Empl-OE" exemplify medium-term transitions.
 Table 1 highlights the difference between instantaneous and medium-term transitions in a contingency table.
-More than 50% of the direct transitions "Edu-OE" in fact are part of a subsequence of "Edu-OE-Edu-Empl."
+More than 50 percent of the direct transitions "Edu-OE" in fact are part of a subsequence of "Edu-OE-Edu-Empl."
 Therefore, direct "Edu-OE" transitions are difficult to interpret out of the context of the longer-term trajectory.
-The SAMM procedure allows us to clearly identify these medium-term transitions and distinguish them from faster back and forth movements, which is not possible in the conventional MM.
+The SAMM procedure allows us to clearly identify these mediumterm transitions and distinguish them from faster back-and-forth movements, which is not possible in the conventional MM.